Kalash people

-During the Muslim rule in Chitral in the 14th century most of the Kalash gradually converted to Islam, except a small number of them who upheld their religion and customs, but they were restricted to the Kalasha Valleys of Bumburet, Rumbur and Birir.
-Prior to the 1940s the Kalash had five valleys, the current three as well as Jinjeret kuh and Urtsun to the south.
+Most of the Kalash gradually converted to Islam after the advent of the Muslim rule in Chitral in the 14th century, except for a small number who continued to uphold their religion and customs and were gradually restricted to the Kalasha Valleys of Bumburet, Rumbur and Birir.
+In the past the Kalasha people inhabited several other valleys as well, including Jinjeret Kuh, Urtsun, Suwir, Kalkatak and Damel.